 This study also proved that strategic planning model that was developed in the context of large firms do apply to the smaller enterprises.
-However, although the research found that Western model of Strategic Management was used or emulated in strategic planning, in the northern states, more than half of the respondents did not think that western strategic planning model or styles is important.
+However, although the found that Western model of research Management was Strategic used or emulated in strategic planning, in the northern states, more than half of the respondents did not think that western strategic planning model or styles is important.